norm/flourish/documentation/adding-sources.markdown

   * `..._set` — anything ending `_set` is assumed to be part of a reverse foreign key lookup.
 See the advanced topic [Linking sources together](/linking-sources/).
+  * `previous_slug` — is an array of strings that represent the previous location that source would have been found on the site, in the event that you wish to change the path.
+The Flourish preview server and S3/CloudFront will serve them as 301 Moved Permanently responses.

 [iso]: https://en.wikipedia.org/wiki/ISO_8601